Voter Registration Tools

-You can vote in person on Election Day — November 2, 2021.
-To use this option you must have registered to vote before 5 p.m., Friday, Oct.
-8 and you must go to your assigned polling place.
+You can vote in person on Primary Election Day — May 17, 2022.
+To use this option you must have registered to vote before 5 p.m., Friday, April 22 and you must go to your assigned polling place.
 Polls are open from 6:30 a.m. to 7:30 p.m.

 The Voter Lookup Tool will help you identify your assigned polling place.
 As previously noted, for students living on campus in UNC housing, the Stone Center is your Election Day polling place.

 You can vote early at any early voting site in the county that you reside in.
 If you live in Orange County, North Carolina, reference the Orange County early voting schedule.

 You may also register and vote at the same time during the early voting period.
 To do so you will need some form of government ID and proof of your residence address.
 This can be a lease or a utility bill.

 The Chapel of the Cross, located at 304 E. Franklin Street in Chapel Hill, is the early voting site located most near campus and downtown Chapel Hill.